-Resistance running is proven to increase stride length.
-We utilize Kbands to help increase leg strength and running power while completing a stride frequency drill.
-Kbands increase muscle stimulation each time the knee is raised.
-As the knee moves past the relaxed position the opposing leg adds the resistance needed.
-The football player receives double benefit when he reaches the full extension of his drive with one leg down and the other near or above parallel.
-The base leg on the ground is receiving resistance from Kbands with its hamstring and glutes, while the lifted leg fires through the hip flexors and quads.
-As explained, Kbands allow football players and all athletes to train like they compete.
-They are designed to build muscle in the exact way sports require.
-This workout can benefit football players as well as all athletes.
-Continue reading and write down the video workout to improve speed at home.
+Resistance running has been shown to increase stride length.
+The Kbands High Knee Wall Drill helps to increase leg strength and running power while also improving stride frequency.
+As you lift each knee, the Kbands add resistance that helps to stimulate the muscles.
+When you reach full extension with one leg down and the other near or above parallel, you receive double the benefit.
+The leg on the ground is receiving resistance from the Kbands on the hamstrings and glutes, while the lifted leg works through the hip flexors and quads.
+Kbands are designed to build muscle in the way that sports require, making this workout beneficial for all athletes.
+Follow along with the video below to try this workout at home.

 The Kbands High Knee Wall Drill is an effective way to build power and speed.
 To begin, make sure you strap each leg band on properly so that they stay in place.
 The logo should be on the front of your thigh and the D-rings should be on the outside of each leg.
 Kbands come with several sets of resistance bands, and the right amount of resistance will depend on which set you have.
 You should be able to complete the drill with full range of motion.
 If you find that the resistance is too much and you can't maintain proper form throughout the set, try using less resistance.